vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/01/058/05_tapurjambho_vana.md

 sg. to the -tar-stem (← *-tṛ́) see AiG I.23, 301; III.204 and most recently Frotscher 2012.
 Tichy (1995: 71) rejects this explanation, but her alternative (a masc. nom. sg.

 to a -tu-stem) breaks the tight rhetorical structure of this merism by pairing a masculine with a neuter (carátham).
-Thus, whatever phonological problems there may be in assuming an *-ṛ# &gt; -ur# change (as opposed to *-ṛs &gt; -ur as in the gen. sg.
+Thus, whatever phonological problems there may be in assuming an *-ṛ# > -ur# change (as opposed to *-ṛs > -ur as in the gen. sg.

 of -ṛ-stems), I favor the older view.
 Frotscher’s suggestion that accented final -ṛ́ develops to -úr may help solve the problem.
 In any case the nom./acc. neut form here would also be reinforced by the semantically identical genitive sg. phrase sthāthúś ca ... (jágataś ca (I.159.3, II.31.5).
 </details>